-Managing a team isn't a piece of cake.
+Team management isn't a piece of cake.
 Everyone who has ever been responsible for managing a team knows that it's tempting to over-control your team members.
-On the other side, it's also prevalent that managers are too busy with their work and therefore they don't have enough time to manage the team.
+On the other side, it's also prevalent that managers are too busy with their work and therefore they don't have enough time for team management.
 This article discusses the first situation - the situation when managers tend to micromanage the team members.
 Let's see what the signs of being micromanaged are and if there is any way how to avoid it.

 What Does Micromanaging Mean?

 In simple words, micromanaging means that someone is continuously looking over your shoulders, controlling and monitoring every step you do.
 However, micromanaging doesn't have to be always 100% bad.
 In some cases, let's say, when you hire a new colleague or an intern, maybe there will be some micromanaging needed at the beginning.
 But the micromanaging shouldn't last long!
 A manager should always strive to let the team members work their way and give them the needed freedom.
 Otherwise, it can lead to team members dissatisfaction & demotivation since they start to feel stifled.

 1. You are still being controlled.

 Whenever there is a chance, your manager tries to monitor if you are working, what you have done and how long it takes you to finish a specific task.
 Besides, you have to hand in regular reports of the tasks done (sometimes even a couple of times a day).
 Of course, this never-ending control frustrates the team members because they lack the freedom they need to do their work right.

 2. You can't make decisions on your own.